vavr-io/vavr-io.github.io/README.md

-# Javaslang Website
+# Vavr Website

-This is the source of the Javaslang website located at http://javaslang.io.
+This is the source of the Vavr website located at http://vavr.io.

 ## Thanks